Headteacher praises staff as Sudbury primary school rated 'good' by Ofsted

 Inspectors said there was a “culture of care” in the school, adding: “Pupils receive a good quality of education.

-- 3 Oktoberfest, markets and Jimmy Carr: 7 things to do in Suffolk this weekend
+- 6 5 cheap and free things to do in Suffolk this weekend

 "New senior leaders have designed an ambitious curriculum so pupils can learn across a wide range of carefully planned subjects.